luckyfrappe/groundwork/README.md

 - An interactive front-end form to input project details.
 - A live estimation engine that calculates costs based on inputs.
-- A results page displaying a service-by-service cost breakdown and a total estimated price range.
+- At the end of form subbmission, displaying a service-by-service cost breakdown and a total estimated price range.

 **As a potential client, I want to understand what services Groundwork Solutions Ltd. offers, so I can check if it fits our needs.**